Oisin Murphy

-Oisin Murphy (born 6 September 1995) is an Irish jockey based in the United Kingdom who competes in flat racing.
+Oisin Murphy (born 6 September 1995) is an Irish jockey based in Britain who competes in flat racing.
 He has won two British Classics and a number of Group 1 races.
 He has been British Champion Jockey in 2019, 2020, 2021, 2024 and 2025.

 Early life

 Murphy grew up in Killarney, County Kerry.
 A premature baby, he weighed just 2 lb 14 oz (1.3 kg) at birth.
 He started riding aged four and got his own pony, Rusty, when he was seven.
 When he was fourteen, the family moved to Buttevant, County Cork, so that Murphy could ride under the tutelage of his uncle Jim Culloty, three-time Cheltenham Gold Cup winner and Grand National winner.
 Having sat on a racehorse for the first time at the age of fourteen, Murphy abandoned his earlier ambition to be a show-jumper and embarked on the pony-racing circuit.
 When he was fifteen, he spent the summer at Tommy Stack's yard in County Tipperary and the following summer worked at Ballydoyle.
 In October 2012, at the age of seventeen, he moved to England and joined Andrew Balding's yard at Kingsclere in Berkshire.